In this section:

 - An up-to-date plan for what you will do in the event of an outbreak in your workplace.
 This includes nominating a member of staff as the single point of contact who will contact local public health teams.
 You can find more information and resources on handling outbreaks in the section on COVID-19 cases in the workplace.

 - Ensuring that workers, customers and visitors who feel unwell do not come to the workplace.
-By law, businesses must not require a self-isolating worker to work anywhere other than where they are self-isolating (normally their home).
+By law, businesses must not require a worker who is legally required to self-isolate to work anywhere other than where they are self-isolating (normally their home).

 - Risks arising from periods of closure.
 If your building is unoccupied or has reduced occupancy during a period of restrictions, you should take steps to manage any risks that could arise when reopening (for example, by reviewing HSE’s guidance on the risk of legionella).

 - The impact of your policies on groups who have protected characteristics, and to those who are more at risk of being infected with COVID-19 or have a higher risk of serious illness.
-You can find more information in the guidance on protecting people who are defined on medical grounds as extremely vulnerable.
 You may also wish to refer to any relevant guidance produced by your sector, such as the 7 Inclusive Principles for Arts & Cultural Organisations.

 - Managing risk in any unusual workplaces.
 This could include specialist construction or archaeological sites, where it can be necessary for people to work in close contact in enclosed spaces (such as excavation trenches and roof spaces).
 You should consider ways to modify the work area or working practices to mitigate risk, and may find relevant advice in the guidance for construction and outdoor work.